Recurring Saturday Night Live characters and sketches introduced 2000–01: Wake Up Wakefield!

-Wake Up Wakefield! is the name of the morning announcement program for Wakefield Middle School fictionally set in San Jose, California, and broadcast from the school's A/V department, and hosted by two of its students, Megan (Maya Rudolph) and Sheldon (Rachel Dratch).
-The show begins with a voice over by Megan, featuring the words "Wake Up Wakefield" written on a chalkboard.
-Megan is a typical (if somewhat vacuous) middle school girl who has a crush on another student named Randy Goldman (Jimmy Fallon), which is borderline obsession (she wears a shirt with his likeness on it, and admits that she camps outside his house when he's sleeping).
-Sheldon is an awkward male nerd who always wears a polo shirt with a tie (apparently, in attempt to look like an anchorman for the program) and always addresses the audience, "Hey."
+Wake Up Wakefield! is the morning announcement program for Wakefield Middle School fictionally set in San Jose, California, and broadcast from the school's A/V department.
+It is hosted by two students, Megan (Maya Rudolph) and Sheldon (Rachel Dratch).
+The show begins with a voice-over by Megan, featuring the words "Wake Up Wakefield" written on a chalkboard.
+Megan is a typical (if somewhat vacuous) middle school girl who has a crush on another student named Randy Goldman (Jimmy Fallon), often bordering on obsession (she wears a shirt with his likeness on it, and admits that she camps outside his house when he's sleeping).
+Megan's crushes include not only Randy Goldman, but range from Justin Timberlake to Clay Aiken.
+Sheldon is an awkward male nerd who always wears a polo shirt with a tie and always addresses the audience with, "Hey."
 Sheldon is Megan's best friend, and it is implied that he has a crush on her.
-Debuted March 17, 2001.

-In several episodes, Megan's crush changes.
-(In no particular order) They range from Randy Goldman, Justin Timberlake, Clay Aiken and the infamous Adrien Brody episode, in which Megan has a photo of Brody blown up onto a T-shirt that she wears under all her clothes.
-It is suggested that Maya Rudolph herself had a crush on the actor and during his monologue on the show, Adrien Brody (as he walks down the stairs to the stage) runs off to make-out with Maya before starting the show.
+Sheldon always signs off with his trademark salute (similar to Doc Severinsen's on The Tonight Show).

 The show serves to address current events at the school, but usually sidelines into a platform for Megan to talk about her love of Randy Goldman.
 Megan and Sheldon are joined on the show by "Jazz x 10", a jazz group made up of Sheldon's friends from band class.
+Jazz x 10 opens the show with a badly performed version of the song "Pick up the Pieces" by Average White Band.

 Horatio Sanz often appears as Mr. Banglian, a teacher who inadvertently stumbles onto the show, and then when he realizes they're recording, proceeds to make an "important" announcement.
 Mr. Banglian often attempts to relate to the students by dancing, using hip hop slang, and adding an extraneous "-izz" infix to words (e.g. "hizzouse").

 The host of the particular show has appeared in each sketch.
-In one sketch, Ray Romano plays Sheldon's geeky father in a dead end job.
+In one sketch, Ray Romano plays Sheldon's geeky father in a dead-end job.
 In another, Jennifer Garner plays a geeky teen with a massive crush on Sheldon.
-They proceed to kiss, then Sheldon has to go because of a cello lesson.
-Elijah Wood also appears as the trumpet player for Jazz X 10 and one of Sheldon's best friends.
-Also, Senator John McCain appears as a guy in an aloha shirt named Pete Van Bleet.
+Elijah Wood also appears as the trumpet player for Jazz x 10 and one of Sheldon's best friends.
+In another episode, Senator John McCain appears as a hippie stoner teacher named Pete Van Bleet.
+In the Natalie Portman episode, the sketch takes place at Sheldon's bar mitzvah, where Portman plays Sheldon's ex-girlfriend Rebecca Herschlag (Portman's actual surname).

-Sheldon always signs off with his trademark salute (similar to Doc Severinsen's on The Tonight Show).

-Jazz x 10 opens the show with a badly performed version of the song "Pick up the Pieces" by Average White Band.